oasis-open/cti-documentation/examples/visualized-sdo-relationships.md

 <script src="{{ site.baseurl }}/js/visualized_sdo_relationships.js"></script>

 This example iterates over all SDOs and visually represents possible relationships of each SDO to another.
 Visual representations can simplify understanding and are often easier to interpret than text alone.
-All graphs were created with [Graphvis](http://graphviz.org/){: target="_blank"}.
-To download the Graphvis files [go here](#graphvis-files).
+All graphs were created with [Graphviz](http://graphviz.org/){: target="_blank"}.
+To download the Graphviz files [go here](#graphviz-files).

 **Overview of All Relationships**
 ------------